canonical/launchpad-manual/docs/developer/explanation/core-components-and-set-up/publisher/valid-until.rst

 -  ``refresh_threshold``: Refresh the Valid-Until tag, when it is within this many days from being expired.
--  ``validity_period``: Number of days the Release file will remain valid from the day of refreshing.
+-  ``validity_period``: The number of days before expiration at which the Valid-Until value is refreshed.